eptakam/blog-website/README.md

 yarn dev
 ```

+### Markdown

+`npm install react-markdown` to install a package which will help us to convert markdown in jsx

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.